Mrcoole7890/Pathfinder/featurelist.md

 - have a get player location function **DONE**

-- have a function to insert a goal loaction there can only be one goal
+- have a function to insert a goal loaction there can only be one goal **DONE**

 - have a mapping function to convert values to their representations **DONE**